gschmutz/integration-architecture-workshop/05-producing-consuming-activemq-with-jms/README.md

-# Producing and Consuming AciveMQ using Java Message Service (JMS)
+# Producing and Consuming ActiveMQ using Java Message Service (JMS)
 In this workshop we will learn how to use the [Java Message Service (JMS) API](https://en.wikipedia.org/wiki/Java_Message_Service).

 JMS is a Java API and therefore only available from the Java Virtual Machine.
 So you need to use a language based on the JVM, such as of course Java.
 We will be using some sample Java classes to see how working with Queues and Topics over JMS works.